Demeter: Lineage, consorts, and offspring

 Hesiod's Theogony (c.
-700 BC) describes Demeter as the second daughter and child of Cronus and Rhea.
-Like her sisters and two of her brothers, she was swallowed as a newborn by her father due to his fear of being overthrown by one of his children; she was freed when her youngest brother Zeus made Cronus disgorge all his children by giving him a special potion.
+700 BC) describes Demeter as the second child of the Titans Cronus and Rhea, and the sister of Hestia, Hera, Hades, Poseidon, and Zeus.
+Alongside the rest of her sisters and brothers with the exception of her youngest brother Zeus, Demeter was swallowed as a newborn by her father due to his fear of being overthrown by one of his children; she was later freed when Zeus made Cronus disgorge all of his children by giving him an emetic.
+Zeus then led his siblings in a war against their father and the other Titans.
+Cronus was supplanted by this new generation of deities; and Demeter thus became one of the Olympian gods, the new rulers of the cosmos, alongside her brothers and sisters.

-Demeter is notable as the mother of Persephone, described by both Hesiod and in the Homeric Hymn to Demeter as the result of a union with her younger brother Zeus.
-An alternate recounting of the matter appears in a fragment of the lost Orphic theogony, which preserves part of a myth in which Zeus mates with his mother, Rhea, in the form of a snake, explaining the origin of the symbol on Hermes' staff.
+Demeter is notable as the mother of Persephone, described by both Hesiod and in the Homeric Hymn to Demeter as the result of a union with Zeus.
+An alternate recounting of the matter appears in a fragment of the lost Orphic theogony, which preserves part of a myth in which Zeus mates with his mother, Rhea, in the form of a snake, explaining the origin of the symbol on Hermes's staff.
 Their daughter is said to be Persephone, whom Zeus, in turn, mates with to conceive Dionysus.
 According to the Orphic fragments, "After becoming the mother of Zeus, she who was formerly Rhea became Demeter."

-Before her abduction by Hades, Persephone was known as Kore ("maiden"), and there is some evidence that the figures of Persephone, Queen of the Underworld and Kore, daughter of Demeter, were initially considered separate goddesses.
-However, they must have become conflated by the time of Hesiod in the 7th century BC.
-Demeter and Persephone were often worshipped together and were often referred to by joint cultic titles.
-In their cult at Eleusis, they were referred to simply as "the goddesses", usually distinguished as "the older" and "the younger"; in Rhodes and Sparta, they were worshipped as "the Demeters"; in the Thesmophoria, they were known as "the thesmophoroi" ("the legislators").
-In Arcadia they were known as "the Great Goddesses" and "the mistresses".
-In Mycenaean Pylos, Demeter and Persephone were probably called the "queens" (wa-na-ssoi).